 1/2 cup good-quality Italian dressing

 1 tablespoon each fresh rosemary and thyme leaves (optional)

 Preheat oven to 375 degrees.
-Grease a very large baking dish with either non-stick spray or a bit of olive oil.
+Grease a very large baking dish/baking sheet tray with either non-stick spray or a bit of olive oil.

 In a large bowl, add the sausage, potatoes, onions and green beans.
 Pour in dressing.
 Season with a little salt and pepper.
 Sprinkle in the herbs (if using) and give everything a good toss or stir.

 Pour into the baking dish and cover tightly with foil.

 Bake for 30 minutes.
 Remove from oven.
 Remove foil and gently stir to rotate the ingredients in the baking dish.

 Return baking dish to oven (uncovered).
 Increase oven temperature to 400 degrees.
 Bake for an additional 35 - 45 minutes (or until potatoes have browned a bit and everything is nice and roasted).
 Stir a few times during this final baking time to ensure that everything roasts evenly.